Pair production of heavy charged gauge bosons in $pp$ collisions at LHC: Simulation and Results

 \subsection{Transverse mass}

-The detector can detect the transverse component indirectly, all though detector cannot directly detect the emerging neutrinos.
-According to the momentum conservation the final stat should not have any transverse component, because the initial transferable components of momentum are zero.
-When all transverse component are added and their sum is other than zero, the additional transverse component to make zero as known as missing transverse energy (MET).
-This energy represents neutrinos that are the only particle in the Standard Model which contribute to the missing energy.
-The signal missing transverse energy of the event is not because of instrumental MET but relate to the real physical contents.
-If we do not have the invariant mass the transverse component may be reconstructed for neutrino.
-This is called transverse mass (MT) rather be calculated as:\\
+The detector can detect the transverse component indirectly, although detector cannot directly detect the emerging neutrinos.
+According to the momentum conservation the final state should not have any transverse component, because the initial transferable components of momentum are zero.
+When all transverse components are added and their sum is other than zero, the additional transverse component to make zero is known as missing transverse energy (MET).
+This energy represents neutrinos which are the only particle in the Standard Model which contribute to the missing energy.
+The signal missing transverse energy of the event is not because of instrumental MET but related to the real physical contents.
+If we do not have the invariant mass, the transverse component may be reconstructed for neutrino. {This is known to be called as transverse mass ($M_T$) rather be calculated as:

-Represent transverse momentum of tau, the missing transverse energy which is the neutrino transverse component.
-For the generated event this was done as a cross check, and kinematics are produced.
+Equation~\ref{eq5} represents the transverse momentum of $\tau$, the missing transverse energy which is the transverse component of neutrino.

+For the generated events, this was done as a cross check, and kinematics are produced.
 In the final state of our signal contain mixture of hadronic, leptonic and also pure hadronic channels.
-For different mass of W' the distribution of missing transverse momentum (Ptmiss) and transverse mass MT2 are given in figure for different channels.
-The distribution of maximum and minimum momentum of the ?h lepton and ?h?h channels are given in figure while the distribution of transverse momentum are given in figure of the ?h lepton in l?h channels.
-Looking into the plot of distribution of these variables it shows that with increasing mass of W' bosons , more harder objects are produced.
-In the figure the transverse gives Jacobeans peak characteristics instead of Breit Weigner which in case of invariant mass the peak rise upto MT=MW' with transverse mass and then start falling rapidly.
-For the statistical analysis transverse distribution is very useful. \end{multicols}
+For different mass of $W^{'}$ the distribution of missing transverse momentum ($P_{T}^{miss}$) and transverse mass $M_{T2}$ are given in figs. \ref{fig6}(a), \ref{fig6}(b), \ref{fig7}(a) and \ref{fig7}(b) for different channels.
+The distribution of transverse momentum are given in fig. \ref{fig8}(a) and \ref{fig8}(b) of the $\tau_h$ lepton in $l\tau_h$ channels.
+Looking into the plot of the distribution of these variables, it is observed that heavier objects are produced with increasing mass of $W^{'}$ bosons.
+The transverse gives Jacobeans peak characteristics instead of Breit Weigner which in case of invariant mass the peak rise upto $M_{T} = M_{W^{'}}$ with transverse mass and then start falling rapidly.
+For the statistical analysis transverse distribution is very useful.